exfenestram/lysp/MANUAL.md

 ## Overview

 This is a Lisp-to-Python compiler that translates Lisp code into Python AST (Abstract Syntax Tree) and executes it.
-The compiler supports a rich set of features including hygienic macros, functional programming utilities, and bidirectional Python integration.
+The compiler supports a rich set of features including hygienic macros, type-preserving functional programming utilities, immutable data structures, Python interop (including a pseudo-module for Python builtins), a dot operator for attribute access, and keyword arguments when calling Python functions.

 ## Table of Contents